I think my bones must be made of cornbread. Wonder how far back up the family tree I would have to go to find a woman who didn't make cornbread?

 Mix dry ingredients thoroughly.
 Mix egg and buttermilk and stir into dry ingredients.
 If the batter seems too stiff or thick, add a little buttermilk.
 It should be a little thicker than pancake batter, but thinner and lighter than muffin batter.

 Pour batter into the primed skillet.
 Check at 18-20 minutes; cornbread is ready when the top is dark golden yellow.
-(A double recipe will need a 10 inch skillet and will probably need a half hour or more in the oven.)
+(A double recipe will need a 10 inch skillet and a little more time in the oven.)

-*Priming the skillet: Pour a shallow layer of corn oil in the bottom of your cast iron skillet and swirl it around so that the oil coats the sides.
+*Priming the skillet: Pour a shallow layer of vegetable oil in the bottom of your cast iron skillet and swirl it around so that the oil coats the sides.
 Use your fingers if necessary.
-Put the pan in the preheated oven for a few minutes to thoroughly heat the oil, then carefully remove the hot pan from the oven and quickly sprinkle a light layer of stone ground corn meal in the hot oil.
-Put the pan back in the oven for a couple of minutes, until the cornmeal starts to smell like popcorn.
-Now carefully pull the hot pan out of the oven, quickly pour in the batter and return the skillet to the oven.
+Toss in a tablespoon of butter.
+Put the pan in the preheated oven for a few minutes to thoroughly heat the oil and melt the butter, then carefully remove the hot pan from the oven and immediately sprinkle a light layer of stone ground corn meal in the hot oil.
+Put the pan back in the oven for a couple of minutes, until the cornmeal starts to smell like popcorn but before it turns brown.
+Now carefully pull the hot pan out of the oven, pour in the batter, and return the skillet to the oven.
 This is an old trick that will give your cornbread that fantastic crisp, aromatic crust.